AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Additional Results

 \subsection{GRI-Mech 3.0 problem}

 We have discussed the results for the GRI-Mech 3.0 problem in \Cref{Section:Numerical results:GRI Problem}.
 In this section, we will present additional results for the GRI-Mech 3.0 problem not included in \Cref{Section:Numerical results:GRI Problem}.
 In \Cref{Table:GRI problem:Min max training-testing data}, we have shown the minimum and maximum values of the training and testing dataset of the state variables of the GRI-Mech 3.0 problem.
+The sum of the species mass fraction (23 species) at any time instant lies between $1.0000002$ and $0.9999988$ for the training dataset and $1.000000013$ and $0.9999988$ for the testing dataset.
 In \Cref{Table:GRI: network size}, we have shown the network detail for DOK, including activation function, layers, number of parameters, etc. In \Cref{Figure:GRI:Convergence DOK}, we show the convergence of relative $L_2$ error for trunk and branch training using two-step training of DeepOKAN.
 Predicted samples for the GRI Mech 3.0 problem show good agreement with the true solution as given in \Cref{Figure:GRI:Sample result:Appendix}.